Cotton & Woven Cotton Rugs

 Woven cotton rugs to suit all home decor and interior design themes

 Cotton rugs come in a wide range of unique colours and patterns — thanks to the qualities of natural cotton!
-Our collection of woven cotton rugs features Morrocan patterns, block colours, geometric styles, and stylish "worn" looks to add a vintage hint to your decor.
+Our collection of woven cotton floor rugs features Morrocan patterns, block colours, geometric styles, tassel borders and stylish "worn" looks to add a vintage texture to your decor.

 Whatever your interior design vision you’ll find woven cotton rugs to suit your home.